Deveodk/vue-seo/README.md

 > Easy way to add seo to any vue based page, works without use of jquery.
 Based on the original idea by GuillaumeLeclerc/vue-seo

+# Demo
+See a functioning demo
+<a href="https://packages.deveo.io/packages/vue/vue-seo">deveo demo site</a>

 ## Installation

 ```bash